kkjdaniel/kkjdaniel.github.io/content/posts/ai.md

 This essentially leaves generative AI's ability to fully replace engineers almost dead in the water.
 Who would replace a fully capable engineer with an AI that can barely complete 10% of problems it encounters?

 Much in the same way the development of the auto-pilot didn't replace the need for pilots.
 AI isn't a replacement for engineers.
-Even where AI can be used to augment engineers, it still requires the skill of the engineer to apply that AI effectively - prompting it and assessing the output are both skills in and of themselves.
-No doubt AI will be used more as part of engineering but finding where to leverage the benefits will simply become another skill of engineers.
+Even where AI can be used to augment engineers, it still requires the skill of the engineer to leverage it effectively.
+It's important to remind ourselves that prompting an AI and being able to assess its output is a skill of the engineer themselves.